The Best Hikes in Phoenix - Travel by Brit

 Pinnacle Peak Trail is a busy, well-maintained trail that offers spectacular views of North Scottsdale.
 This is one of the best hikes in Phoenix for beginners who are looking for something a bit more challenging—you’ll gain over 1,000 feet in elevation, but over several miles.

 The gorgeous desert wildflowers that bloom in March, April, and early May are definitely the highlight of this trail.
 There’s nothing more spectacular than admiring the orange, yellow, purple, and pink blooms against the crystal blue Arizona sky.
 I adore Phoenix in the spring, and these gorgeous wildflowers are a huge reason why (despite what my seasonal allergies might think).
+In addition to hiking, this trail is also great for running, bird watching, and hiking with kids.

-McDowell Sonoran Desert Preserve
+Best Hikes in the McDowell Sonoran Desert Preserve in Scottsdale

 2) Gateway Loop Trail